sdbip/EventStore/README.md

 The Projection target is meant to implement the Command/Query side synchronisation for a CQRS system.
 This model is even simpler than the Source.
 An `Entity` in the Projection target is simply a value object that identifies the entity in question.
 And there is only one `Event` type.

 An `EventSource` object should be set up with a list of `Receptacle` objects.
-The `EventSource` should then be asked periodically to `projectEvents(count: Int)`.
+The `EventSource` should then be asked periodically to `projectEvents(maxCount: Int)`.
 This will find a maximum of `count` events read from the Source database and project them to the receptacles.
 A `PositionDelegate` is used to persist metadata on which events have already been processsed so they will not be reporocessed after a restart.

 # Technical Notes